zaclegarssure/flathub-rebuilder/README.md

 You can also use `poetry shell` to spawn a shell in the local install and run the commands without `poetry run`.

-It is highly recommended to use this tool with a custom installation, here is how you can create one.
+If you want to use a custom installation, here is how you can create one.
 Make sure this directory exist:
 ```bash
 $ sudo mkdir -p /etc/flatpak/installations.d